Calypso (mythology): Family

 Calypso is generally said to be the daughter of the Titan Atlas.
 In the Fabulae, she is born to Pleione, the mother of the Pleiades, though this is the only source in which this parentage appears.

 Hesiod and the anonymous author of the Homeric Hymn to Demeter mention either a different Calypso or possibly the same Calypso as one of the Oceanid nymphs, daughters of Tethys and Oceanus.
 Apollodorus includes the name Calypso in his list of Nereids, the daughters of Nereus and Doris.
-John Tzetzes meanwhile makes her a daughter of the sun-god Helios and the Oceanid nymph Perse, who are also the parents of Circe, perhaps due to her association with Circe; the two goddesses were sometimes confused due to their behaviour and connection to Odysseus.
+John Tzetzes meanwhile makes her a daughter of the sun-god Helios and the Oceanid nymph Perse, who are also the parents of Circe; perhaps due to her association with Circe and their behaviour and connection to Odysseus, the two goddesses were sometimes confused.

-According to a fragment from the Catalogue of Women, Calypso bore the Cephalonians to Hermes, as suggested by Hermes' visits to her island in the Odyssey.
+According to a fragment from the Catalogue of Women, Calypso bore the Cephalonians to Hermes, as suggested by Hermes's visits to her island in the Odyssey.